bahtiyartan/troia/docs/36Table.rst

 Persistency Flags
 =================

-TROIA tables also supports object/relational persistency, so programmers don't need to check or store whether row must be inserted to database or updated.
-Persistency state which indicates row's state compared to releated record on database, is stored on row based flags
+TROIA tables also supports object/relational persistency, so programmers don't need to store extra information to select appropriate data manimulation statement for storing data on database.
+Persistency state which indicates row's state compared to releated record on database, is stored on persistency flags.

- All these flags are row based and stores row's state compared to related record on database table.
 They are set automatically when a cell value changed or when data is read from database by interpreter.
-Here is a short and simple list of persistency flags, each flag will be discussed detailly on database section.
+Here is a short and simple list of persistency flags, each flag and its state transitions will be discussed detailly on database section.

 +----------+-------------------------------------------------+
 |Flag      | Description                                     |